Volunteer Service Award To Cynthia Larive

 “I am thrilled and humbled to receive this award,” says Larive.
 “It is wonderful to be recognized for the impact of my contributions.”

-Larive began volunteering with ACS in 1992, serving in roles including secretary and president of the University of Kansas Local Section (now the Wakarusa Valley Local Section).
+Larive began volunteering with ACS in 1992, serving in roles including secretary and president of the University of Kansas Section (now the Wakarusa Valley Section) while she was an assistant professor at the University of Kansas in Lawrence.

-On the national level, Larive has been active in the Division of Analytical Chemistry, serving as its chair in 2013 and heading its Education Committee from 2003 to 2007.
-Since 2004, she has served as editor-in-chief of the Analytical Sciences Digital Library, which collects, catalogs, links, and publishes peer-reviewed Web-based discovery materials pertinent to innovations in curricular development.
-She received the division’s J. Calvin Giddings Award for Excellence in Education in 2007.
+On the national level, Larive has been active in the Division of Analytical Chemistry, serving as its chair in 2013 and heading its education committee from 2003 to 2007.
+She also was a member of its Web Committee from 2007 to 2010, and she served as the division’s program chair in 2012, overseeing programming at both national meetings and at the Pittsburgh Conference on Analytical Chemistry & Applied Spectroscopy that year.
+Since 2004, she has served as editor-in-chief of the Analytical Sciences Digital Library (ASDL), which collects, catalogs, links, and publishes peer-reviewed Web-based discovery materials pertinent to innovations in curricular development.
+ASDL is funded by the National Science Foundation’s National Science Digital Library program and is supported in part by the Division of Analytical Chemistry.
+Larive received the division’s J. Calvin Giddings Award for Excellence in Education in 2007.

-A member of the Committee on Professional Training since 2005, Larive served as its chair from 2009 until 2011, and was a member of the ACS Graduate Education Advisory Board from 2004 until 2011.
+A member of the ACS Committee on Professional Training since 2005, Larive served as its chair from 2009 until 2011 and was a member of the ACS Graduate Education Advisory Board from 2004 to 2011.

+In addition, Larive has helped to organize numerous ACS symposia, workshops, and regional meetings.

 Join the conversation